Water Pollution Management in Achieving SDG Target 6.3

 • Understand the role of ecosystems in water pollution management and how water quality guidelines and standards are developed;

-• Understand the cross-sectoral and multi-stakeholder nature of pollution management, and hence the need for an integrated water resources management (IWRM) approach to address this problem; and
+• Understand the cross-sectoral and multi-stakeholder nature of pollution management, and hence the need for an integrated water resources management (IWRM) approach to pollution management; and

 • Examine policies, legislation and institutional structures related to water pollution management, and the importance of stakeholder engagement.